Jinwen-XU/minimalist/einfart/README.md

 This is part of the `minimalist` class series.

+## Features

+Compared with usual document classes, it has the following features:

+- Native multi-language support: Chinese (simplified and traditional), English, French, German, Italian, Japanese, Portuguese (European and Brazilian), Russian and Spanish
+    > In particular, for simplified Chinese, traditional Chinese and Japanese,
+    > the fonts of the corresponding glyphs can be automatically switched
+- Ready-to-use theorem-like environments, also with multi-language support
+- Support both the standard and the AMS writing fashion

 # License

 This work is released under the LaTeX Project Public License, v1.3c or later.